What is a coronary angioplasty?

 Coronary angioplasty is the name for procedures to open a blocked coronary artery.
 This also may be called percutaneous coronary intervention (PCI).

 An angioplasty is a way to open a blocked coronary artery before, during, or after a heart attack.
 It gets blood flowing to your heart.
 And it can help prevent heart problems by widening an artery that has been narrowed by fatty buildup (plaque).

 How is the procedure done?

 Coronary angioplasty is done in a cardiac catheterization laboratory ("cath lab").
 It is done by a heart specialist called a cardiologist.
 The whole procedure may take 1½ to 3 hours.

 You lie on a table under a large X-ray machine.
 You will get medicine through an IV in one of your veins.
 It helps you relax and not feel pain.
 You will be awake during the procedure.
 But you may not be able to remember much about it.

 The doctor will inject some medicine into your arm or groin to numb the skin.
-You will feel a small needle stick.
+You will feel a small needle poke you.
 It's like having a blood test.
 You may feel some pressure when the doctor puts in the catheter.
 But you will not feel pain.

-Make sure to drink plenty of fluids (unless your doctor tells you not to) for several hours after the test.
+Make sure to drink plenty of fluids (unless your doctor tells you not to) for several hours after the procedure.
 This will help flush the dye out of your body.